 Tackle those items and then go deeper.
 You don’t have to wait for spring to do a top-to-bottom scrubbing of your home.
 Focus on one room each week and give it a deep cleaning.
 Be sure to get those often neglected places like ceiling fans (yes, you need to dust those), windows, and even your light switches.
 Now more than ever it is important to disinfect anything you touch in your home.

 Why do your spring cleaning now?
 Beyond just the fact that we are still in a pandemic and our homes need it, winter tends to get a lot of people down.
 The days are shorter and colder, and seasonal affective disorder can kick in.
 It’s been shown that cleaning your home boosts your mental health.
 Not just because you have a fresh space to unwind in but because the physical activity releases those important happy endorphins.
 And doesn’t it feel great checking things off a to-do list?
 Yes.
 Yes it does.

 It may seem like closets aren’t an issue when it comes to refreshing your home.
 After all, the doors are closed and the messes are out of sight, out of mind right?
 Except they aren’t.
-A disorganized closet (and dresser) make getting ready each morning a total nightmare, and the mess eventually spills out onto the floor.
-Luckily we have you covered with a step-by-step plan to organize your closets (and no, your clothes don’t have to spark joy; they just have to be tidy).
+Disorganized closets (and dressers) make getting ready each morning a total nightmare.
+Eventually, that mess will spill out onto the floor.

 What’s the point in deep cleaning your home and organizing your stuff if it’s just going to become a cluttered mess again by next month?
 The key to keeping your home feeling fresh is having a system in place that will help you stay on track.